-Policy Number 19 - Local Distribution (30% Funds)
+Policy Number 19 - Local Distribution of Thirty Percent(30% Funds)

 I. Purpose.
-In accordance with and subject to the requirements of the - Virginia Code thirty percent (30%) of the revenues received by the Northern Virginia Transportation Authority (NVTA) shall be distributed on a pro rata basis.
-Each jurisdiction shall execute the Memorandum of Agreement (MOA) Regarding Distribution of 30% Funds.
+In accordance with and subject to the requirements of, the Code of_Virginia Code \$33,2-2510.B.1-4838.1, thirty percent (30%) of the revenues received by the Northern Virginia Transportation Authority (NVTA) shall be distributed on a pro rata basis, with each member jurisdiction's share being the total of such fees and taxes (revenue) received by the NVTA that are attributable to the locality divided by the total revenue received by the NVTA (the "30% Funds").
+Each locality-jurisdiction shall execute the Memorandum of Agreement (MOA) Regarding Distribution of 30% Funds.
 Annually, each jurisdiction will complete an Annual Jurisdiction Certification, certifying the use of previously disbursed 30% funds and eligibility to receive the upcoming fiscal years funds.